weirdgyn/QVirtualPad/README.md

 ## License
 Copyright 2023 Michele Santucci.
-This product is release under MIT License.
+This product is released under MIT License.

 ## Greetings
 Thanks to everyone collaborating... special mention to my nephew Lorenzo for its help in fixing **External deadzone** feature.